ishankalakshan/siteblog/99xBlog/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 = If you install this plugin through WordPress 2.8+ plugin search interface: =
 1. Click Install `Quick Page/Post Redirect Plugin`
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu.
 1. Once Activated, you can add a redirect by entering the correct information in the `Quick Page/Post Redirect` box in the edit section of a page or post
 1. You can create a redirect with the 'Quick Redirects' option located in the Quick Redirects admin menu.